-CAREER SERVICES
+CAREER DEVELOPMENT

-McMurry University Career Services provides a variety of career opportunities that can assist students and alumni in making wise career decisions.
+McMurry University office of Career Development provides a variety of career opportunities that can assist students and alumni in making wise career decisions.
 Opportunities provided are:

-- Career Counseling/Testing Help with decisions concerning majors, careers, and career-related issues.
+- ◆ Career Counseling/Testing Help with decisions concerning majors, careers, and career-related issues.
 Learn about yourself and what careers/majors would be a good fit for you. - Workshops/Resources Assistance in creating resumes, job search strategies, interview skills, networking, and job fair skills. - Employment Services Online Job postings are provided for oncampus work study jobs and also for off campus part-time and full-time jobs as well as internships.
 Resume and cover letter critique is available.
-Opportunities for on-campus recruiting and on-campus interviews are offered. - Special Programs Recruiters from across the state come to the Collegiate Career and Internship Fair, Tri-University Teacher Job Fair and the Graduate and Professional School Fair to recruit our students and alumni.
+Opportunities for on-campus recruiting and on-campus interviews are offered. - Special Programs Recruiters from across the state come to our on-campus and off-campus Career Fairs to recruit our students and alumni.
 Senior programming brings together many resources for seniors to gain information concerning graduation and life afterward.
-The Senior Etiquette Dinner offers an informational dining experience on proper etiquette.
+The Etiquette Dinner offers an informational dining experience on proper etiquette.

-Privacy of Student Records HEALTH SERVICES
+HEALTH SERVICES

-The Health Services Office is open Monday - Wednesday 8:00 am - 5:00 pm, and Thursday 8:00 am - 3:00 pm.
+The Health Services Office is open Monday - Thursday 8:00 am - 4:30 pm.
 Closed on Friday.
 Health services are provided by a registered nurse for assessments of illness and injuries with referrals to a physician if necessary.
 Information on health questions and resources are available.
 Most services are free of charge.
 A nominal fee is required for flu vaccinations due at the time of service.
 All students are required to supply a Medical History Form, proof of immunizations and health insurance.
-Student health insurance information is available through the Student Affairs Office and Health Services Office.